Selective norepinephrine reuptake inhibitor

-Selective norepinephrine reuptake inhibitors (sNRIs) are a class of drugs that have been marketed as antidepressants and are used for various mental disorders, mainly depression and attention-deficit hyperactivity disorder (ADHD).
+Selective norepinephrine reuptake inhibitors (sNRIs) are a class of drugs that have been marketed as antidepressants and are used for various mental disorders, mainly depression and attention deficit hyperactivity disorder (ADHD).
 The norepinephrine transporter (NET) serves as the fundamental mechanism for the inactivation of noradrenergic signaling because of the NET termination in the reuptake of norepinephrine (NE).
 The selectivity and mechanism of action for the NRI drugs remain mostly unresolved and, to date, only a limited number of NRI-selective inhibitors are available.
-The first commercially available selective NRI was the drug reboxetine (Edronax), developed as a first-line therapy for major depressive disorder.
-Atomoxetine (Strattera) is another potent and selective NRI which is also effective and well tolerated for the treatment of ADHD in adults; it may also be a new treatment option for adults with ADHD, particularly for those patients at risk of substance abuse.
+The first commercially available selective NRI was the drug viloxazine (Qelbree), developed as an antidepressant but later marketed as a treatment for ADHD.
+Reboxetine (Edronax) was developed as a first-line therapy for major depressive disorder.
+Atomoxetine (Strattera) is another potent and selective NRI which is also effective and well-tolerated for the treatment of ADHD in adults, particularly for those patients at risk of substance abuse.